coderefinery/ase-workshop-2019/ase-talk.md

 - Assertive code make software more modular
 - Nonredundant code reduces maintenance issues.
 ---
-## "...ASE has grown organically..."
+## "...packages has grown rather organically..."

 ???
-- This is cut from the invitation sent to Coderefinery.
+- This is cut from Paul's email sent to Coderefinery.
 - My interpretation is that your codebase size, complexity is starting to be felt ( somewhere on the previous red-line, but you want to be on the blue)
 -  At some point some of you will work with the "old stuff" - your legacy code - or parts of your common code base which hard to work with (fix,enhance and so on).
-- Having experience CLEAN code and knowing how to change "things" incrementally (TDD) will valuable assets.
+- Having experience with CLEAN code and knowing how to change "things" incrementally with TDD will be valuable assets.
 Because you will need to go forward with the changes you need to apply, but will be able to vary the size of the increment.